NYUCCL/psiTurk/doc/command_line_overview.rst

 The ``server`` field will generally be set to ``on`` or ``off`` and denotes whether the experiment server is running.
-If the ``server`` field says ``unknown``, this likely means that a a server process is running from a previous psiTurk shell session.
-In this case, the process can be terminated using the `server off <command_line/server.html#server-off>`__ command and a new server process can then be started.
+If the ``server`` field says ``unknown``, this likely means that a server process is running from an improperly closed previous psiTurk shell session.
+In this case, you may need to manually kill the processes in the terminal or restart your terminal session.

 The ``mode`` field displays the current mode of the shell.
 In the full psiturk shell, the mode will be either ``sdbx`` (sandbox) or ``live``.
 While in